somatechlat/somafractalmemory/docs/CANONICAL_DOCUMENTATION.md

 ```

 The script waits for the API pod, recreates port-forwards (API, Postgres, Redis,
-Qdrant, Redpanda), and runs the pytest suite against the live services.
+Qdrant, Kafka), and runs the pytest suite against the live services.
 If a pod
 is missing, the script prints the failing component and exits non-zero.

 ### 3.6 Persistence checklist